 - Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

-This graceful and beautiful 14-piece ice sculpture chess set was set up in Midtown Manhattan back in December.
+This graceful and beautiful 14-piece ice sculpture chess set was set up in Midtown Manhattan.
 Carved by Okamoto Studios , this installation was inspired by the game between Russian chess champion Gary Kasparov and Deep Blue, the IBM computer.

-Last spring, third-year architecture student Yushiro Okamoto designed and built IceWall, a temporary installation facing the Charles River for MIT’s 150th year anniversary.
-Flower seeds were frozen into the ice blocks and when spring came, the ice melted and released the seeds into the ground, where they germinated and eventually bloomed.
+Architecture student Yushiro Okamoto designed and built IceWall; a temporary installation facing the Charles River for MIT’s 150th year anniversary.
+Flower seeds were frozen into the ice blocks and when spring came, the ice melted and released the seeds into the ground, where they germinated and eventually bloomed,